Paws Abroad

 This guide explains what is changing under the April 2026 EU regulation and how it affects:

-If you’re looking for a detailed guide on travelling internationally with you pet, see our detailed International Pet Travel Guide
+If you’re looking for a broader overview, see our International Pet Travel Guide

 New 2026 EU Pet Travel Rules(Overview)